Azimuthal fluctuations and number of muons at the ground in muon-depleted proton air showers at PeV energies: Gamma/hadron discrimination

 In this work, the experimental proxy to $\Nmu$ is the total amount of signal recorded by the WCDs due to the passage of muons, $\Smu$.
-It is assumed that $\Smu$ can be obtained without any uncertainty other than the signal and tracklenghts fluctuations mentioned before.
+The quantity $\Smu$ is expressed in Vertical Equivalent Muon (VEM) units, representing the number of photoelectrons recorded by the WCD photosensor, normalized to the signal produced by a vertically-centered muon passing through the center of the WCD~\cite{VEM,PierreAugerObservatory}.
+It is assumed that $\Smu$ can be obtained without any uncertainty other than the signal and tracklengths fluctuations mentioned before.

+In Fig.~\ref{fig:Cumul}, the cumulative distributions of the $\Smu$ (top) and $LCm$ (bottom) variables, obtained assuming a detector array with a fill factor of $12.5\%$, are shown.

+To evaluate the g/h discrimination power of the probed quantities, we examined the number of events that survive after applying a cut on these quantities, ensuring that $90\%$ of the gamma-simulated events survive.
+Throughout this work, the fraction of events below these cuts (proton selection efficiencies) will be referred to as $S^g_{\mu}$ for the recorded muon signal and $LCm^g$ for the reconstructed $LCm$ value, respectively.
+Note that the ultimate goal of a gamma-ray observatory is to achieve high purity in gamma-induced shower detection, which translates to a high proton rejection efficiency.

-In figure~\ref{fig:Cumul}, are shown the cumulative distributions of the $\Smu$ (top) and $LCm$ (bottom) variables, obtained assuming a detector array with a fill factor of $12.5\%$.
-The values that, in each of these cumulative distributions, correspond to $90\%$ of gamma shower selection efficiency are $S^g_{\mu}= 4.29 \times 10^{-4}$ and $LCm^g = 1.39 \times 10^{-4}$, respectively.
-Hence, the $LCm$ has a lower residual background of protons for selecting gamma showers approximately a factor of $3$ with respect to $\Smu$.
-The same study was done assuming a sparser array with FF$=1.4\%$.
-The proton selection efficiencies become now: $S^{g}_{\mu}= 9.33 \times 10^{-4}$ and $LCm^{g}= 6.10 \times 10^{-4}$, making $LCm$ a slightly better discriminator ($\sim 50\%)$.
+From Fig.~\ref{fig:Cumul}, it is observed that the values corresponding to a 90\% gamma shower selection efficiency in each of these cumulative distributions are $S^g_{\mu}= 4.29 \times 10^{-4}$ and $LCm^g = 1.39 \times 10^{-4}$, respectively.
+Consequently, the $LCm$ has a lower residual background of protons for selecting gamma showers, approximately a factor of $3$ with respect to $\Smu$.